Cool Whip Easter Eggs are quick, easy, and require minimal clean-up. You will love our mess-free way to dye eggs with kids this Easter!

 Best Food Coloring for Dyed Eggs

-Gel food coloring will provide the most vibrant colors.
-You can find gel food coloring at most craft supply stores like Michael’s and JoAnne Fabrics.
+Gel food color provides the most vibrant colors.
+You can find gel food coloring at craft supply stores like Michael’s and JoAnne Fabrics.
 Some grocery stores carry gel food coloring near the baking supplies.

-You can definitely use traditional liquid food coloring for Cool Whip Easter Eggs.
-Be mindful of not using too much liquid with the whipped topping.
-The end result may be pastel, but that’s perfectly fine!
+You can use traditional liquid food coloring for Cool Whip Easter Eggs.
+Be mindful not to use too much liquid with the whipped topping.
+The result may be pastel, but that’s perfectly fine!

 Cool Whip Easter Eggs